holozeros/minimal-linux-desktop/Building chroot environment.md

       md5sum -c md5sums
     popd

-The following instructions are different from the lfs-11.0 book.
-Here we should install the chroot environment in /tools directory.
+The following description is different from the lfs-11.0 book.
+Here you need to install the chroot environment in the / tools directory.
 Test procedures that are possible but not required are commented out.
-Now,begining build the base of chroot environment.
-It's best to install each package step by step, but you can also run a long script to install it all at once.
-If install it all at once, create a script that builds at once, then execute the script on the terminal.
+Now start building the base for your chroot environment.
+We recommend that you install each package in stages, but you can also run a long script to install them all at once.
+If you want to install at once, create a script to build at once and execute it on the terminal.
 ```

 cd $LFS/sources